orfeotoolbox/OTB/.gitlab/merge_request_templates/request_for_changes.md

 ### Copyright

-[ ] I've signed the ORFEO ToolBox Contributor License Agreement
+The copyright owner is *COPYRIGHT OWNER (OR OWNER'S AGENT)* and has signed the ORFEO ToolBox Contributor License Agreement